 The Remunerations Committee comprises of three non-Executive Directors.
 The members of the Remunerations Committee are Messrs Ch.
 Panayiotou (non-Executive Director), St. Galatariotis (non-Executive Director) and A. Mikellides (Independent non-Executive Director).
 The Committee is chaired by Mr. Ch.
 Panayiotou who has knowledge and experience in remuneration policy.
 Even though all the members of the Remunerations Committee are non-executive Directors, only one director out of the three members of the Remunerations Committee is independent non-executive director according to the criteria of independency of a director as these are defined by the provision A.2.3. of the Corporate Governance Code.
 The Committee will usually meet at least once a year.
-The Group Executive Chairman will normally be invited to attend its meetings in order to make recommendations regarding the remuneration of the General Manager.
-The Committee periodically reviews the Directors Remuneration policy for the Executive Directors and the General Manager.
+The Group Executive Chairman will normally be invited to attend its meetings in order to make recommendations regarding the remuneration of the General Manager / Deputy General Managers.
+The Committee periodically reviews the Directors Remuneration under their capacity as non-Executive Directors and members of the Board's Committees, as well as the remuneration policy for the Executive Directors and the General Manager / Deputy General Managers.
 Independent external legal and consultancy advice is obtained when necessary.
 The Group Executive Chairman is not present when his own remuneration is discussed.